 Table 8-2 provides a summary of mitigation measures over and above the application of standard good practice or best construction practices.
 The bullet point list below outlines which construction best practice measures are considered across all options.
+It is the responsibility of the project teams and construction Contractors to implement the measures in the bullet list below and additional measures in Table 8-2, overseen by Thames Water.
 The purpose of these is to minimise the effects of construction activity on people, recreation, and the environment:

 - General: A Construction Environmental Management Plan (CEMP) will be produced for each development, detailing the general and specific mitigation measures required to avoid and/or minimise impacts.
 The CEMP will detail the control measures, thresholds, and necessary feedback mechanisms. - General: construction compounds will be located to avoid the need for the removal of trees, hedgerows, or other important vegetation, where possible. - Air: best practice construction methods for dust suppression, and measures to reduce construction related transport emissions and emissions from plant machinery.
 Measures to be outlined in a CEMP such as bulk deliveries, transport by rail if feasible, turning off idling equipment and engines, using alternatives to diesel generators. - Biodiversity: during construction, appropriate biosecurity mitigation measures will be put in place to avoid the spread of any INNS that may be present in the construction areas.
 Invasive species on site are to be identified and removed or treated in advance of construction works, in line with national INNS protocols and guidance.
 Tunnel commissioning will be undertaken with treated water. - Biodiversity: habitat and protected species surveys will be undertaken for each development to determine whether further site and species/habitat specific mitigation measures are required. - Biodiversity: where trees need removal, or works are in proximity, an Arboricultural Implications Assessment will be completed to minimise impacts and identify root protection zones that should be observed. - Health and wellbeing: trenchless pipeline construction techniques will be used where appropriate to mitigate impacts on health and wellbeing. - Health and wellbeing: operational noise impacts should be effectively mitigated using noise insulation and enclosing such plant within buildings as part of their design. - Recreation and access: during construction all, reasonable effort will be made to avoid temporary closure of public rights of way and if these are required diversions will be provided instead.
 Public rights of way will be reinstated following construction completion.
-Careful siting and use of screening where work locations are in proximity to public rights of way will be undertaken. - Soils: reinstatement of land to the same or better-quality following pipeline construction. - Material assets: excavated material will be reused on site. - Archaeology: archaeological desk-based studies, written schemes of investigation and watching briefs will be required where options are near heritage sites or where there is the potential for archaeological finds to be uncovered as part of excavation works. - Heritage assets: protect heritage assets during construction through use of screening and siting construction compounds away from heritage assets. - Water: potential construction impacts on surface and groundwater quality will be minimised using pipejacking, and any chemical /oil storage will be fully bunded to prevent accidental pollution. - Water: drainage water from operational sites will be disposed of appropriately to avoid pollution (e.g., road drainage).
+Careful siting and use of screening where work locations are in proximity to public rights of way will be undertaken. - Soils: reinstatement of land to the same or better-quality following pipeline construction. - Material assets: excavated material will be reused on site. - Archaeology: archaeological desk-based studies, written schemes of investigation and watching briefs will be required where options are near heritage sites or where there is the potential for archaeological finds to be uncovered as part of excavation works. - Heritage assets: protect heritage assets during construction through use of screening and siting construction compounds away from heritage assets. - Water: potential construction impacts on surface and groundwater quality will be minimised using pipejacking, and any chemical /oil storage will be fully bunded to prevent accidental pollution.

-• Water: adherence to Environment Agency Pollution Prevention Guidance (although now formally withdrawn it is a useful source of information).
+- Water: drainage water from operational sites will be disposed of appropriately to avoid pollution (e.g., road drainage). - Water: adherence to Environment Agency Pollution Prevention Guidance (although now formally withdrawn it is a useful source of information).